selforganising/book/quicktalks/vanillaevents.md

 \#govanilla

-*Checkout attachEvent for compatibility with IE and Opera (get used to it).
+-Checkout attachEvent for compatibility with IE and Opera (get used to it).
+-Checkout DOM event types